-- Those with a history of acne or have acne breakouts before menstruation are more prone to pregnancy acne.
+- Those with a history of acne or who routinely experience acne breakouts before menstruation are more prone to develop acne during pregnancy

-- Pregnancy acne is generally temporary and will likely clear up once your hormones return to normal, a few months after giving birth.
+- Pregnancy acne is usually temporary, and will likely clear up once hormones return to normal, a few months after giving birth

 Does Pregnancy Cause Acne?